 The Nuclear Safety Standards Commission (KTA) has the task, to issue nuclear safety standards for these topics in the area of nuclear technology where a consensus between experts of the manufacturers and the operators of nuclear power plants, of authorized experts and state officials is apparent and to support their application.

-According to § 4 of the "Bekanntmachung über die Bildung eines Kerntechnischen Ausschusses" the KTA is governed by a Steering Committee ("KTA-Präsidium") consisting of four members.
+According to § 4 of the "Bekanntmachung über die Bildung eines Kerntechnischen Ausschusses" the KTA is governed by an Executive Committee ("KTA-Präsidium") consisting of four members.

 The affairs of the Nuclear Safety Standards Commission (KTA) are managed by the KTA-office (KTA-GS), which is lead by a Managing Director.
 The Managing Director reports to the Steering Committee (Präsidium).
 The KTA-office is bureaucratically attached to the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit - BfE).

 You will find in this website information about